roramigator/Aqro/README.md

 Save client-service information:
 - Name & last name
 - Email
-- Description of the service given
+- Description of the service
-- Price for service
+- Price for the service

 ## Configure DB
 1. Create the database **aqro**.